Medivisu/Website/content/about-us.md

 Category: Team
 Tags: team

-We are five students at Ecole Supérieur d'informatique of Brussels (ESI) and also Nicolas Pettiaux.
+We are five students and a teacher at Ecole Supérieur d'informatique of Brussels (ESI).

 ###Nicolas PETTIAUX